mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-09.md

 ## Success Criteria
 - Discuss with your coach the problem or opportunity your application addresses.
 - Discuss with your coach the functionality of your intelligent application.
-- Discuss with your coach and explain the AI technologies used and how they enhance the application's capabilities.
 - Showcase the potential impact and benefits of your application in the chosen industry.

 ## Learning Resources